Helltux/echo42null/HACKER-STYLE-DOCS.md

 2. If you need to include HTML in your content, it will be rendered properly.
 3. Each popup must have a unique ID to function correctly.
 4. The popup content is limited to text and basic HTML.
 For complex content, consider creating a custom include.

+## JetBrains Mono Font

+The site uses JetBrains Mono, a free and open-source typeface designed for developers by JetBrains.
+This monospaced font features clear distinctions between similar characters and increased letter height for better readability.

+The font is loaded from Google Fonts and applied to all text elements on the site.

+## IntelliJ IDEA Dark Theme

+The site uses a color scheme inspired by IntelliJ IDEA's dark theme, featuring:

+- Dark backgrounds (`#2b2b2b`, `#1e1e1e`)
+- Light text (`#a9b7c6`)
+- Blue accent color (`#4e94ce`)
+- Subtle borders and highlights

+The theme is applied to all elements including:
+- Page backgrounds and text
+- Buttons and interactive elements
+- Code blocks and syntax highlighting
+- The crosshair cursor
+- Text selection

+## Text Selection Styling

+The site features custom text selection styling that matches the theme:

+- Selected text has a blue background color matching the crosshair (`#4e94ce`)
+- Text color changes to white for better contrast when selected
+- The selection has a slight transparency (opacity: 0.7) to maintain visual harmony with the crosshair

+This consistent styling helps maintain the cohesive look and feel of the hacker theme throughout the user experience.

+## Styled Content Blocks

+All content blocks (articles with class="post") feature:
+- Dark background with subtle borders
+- Blue accent border at the top
+- Styled headers and content sections
+- Enhanced code block styling

 ## Customization